Perondas/Arma-auto-map-art/README.md

 ## Recommendations:
 * Run Arma 3 in borderless window
 * Set your task manager to [always be on top](https://devblogs.microsoft.com/oldnewthing/20170425-00/?p=96035), as you can get "trapped" in Arma with particularly large images.
 * Use [inkscape](https://inkscape.org/) to generate svg files from bitmaps
+* There are some issues when parsing SVGs with transforms, so in case of unexpected behavior, use the [applytransforms](https://github.com/Klowner/inkscape-applytransforms) extension in inkscape.

 ## Known issues:
 * The [library](https://github.com/Perondas/svg2polylines) used for parsing svg files to polylines seems to have compatibility issues with some svg files.